WYCodeBook/WYCodeBook.github.io/_posts/2018-08-15-introduction-to-github.markdown

 How to customize notifications in Settings:

-  1. Click your profile icon
+  Step 1.
+Click your profile icon

-  2. Click Settings
+  Step 2.
+Click Settings

-  3. Click Notifications from the menu on the left and adjust your notification preferences
+  Step 3.
+Click Notifications from the menu on the left and adjust your notification preferences

 Repository notification options: